system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ### Steps to check the front power button wiring:

 1. Follow the steps above to [remove the top case](#removing-the-top-case).
-    - In the below photo, the [2.5" drive cage](#replacing-the-sata-backplane) has also been removed for greater visibility.
 2. On the back of the power button, the four pins should be connected to the four-wire connector as follows:

 ![Power button wiring](./img/power-button-wiring.jpg)

 3. On the front power button receptacle, the four-pin connector should have the red wire on the left and the black wire on the right (when viewed from the back of the computer.)
-    - If necessary, you can [remove the 2.5" drive cage](#replacing-the-sata-backplane) for easier access to the power button receptacle's connector.

 ![Power button receptacle](./img/power-button-receptacle.webp)